 ROE or return on equity is a useful tool to assess how effectively a company can generate returns on the investment it received from its shareholders.
 In simpler terms, it measures the profitability of a company in relation to shareholder's equity.

 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity

 So, based on the above formula, the ROE for Paya Holdings is:

-It is hard to argue that Paya Holdings' ROE is much good in and of itself.
-Not just that, even compared to the industry average of 16%, the company's ROE is entirely unremarkable.
-For this reason, Paya Holdings' five year net income decline of 48% is not surprising given its lower ROE.
+As you can see, Paya Holdings' ROE looks pretty weak.
+Even compared to the average industry ROE of 17%, the company's ROE is quite dismal.
+For this reason, Paya Holdings' five year net income decline of 7.1% is not surprising given its lower ROE.
 However, there could also be other factors causing the earnings to decline.
-For example, the business has allocated capital poorly, or that the company has a very high payout ratio.
+Such as - low earnings retention or poor allocation of capital.

 The basis for attaching value to a company is, to a great extent, tied to its earnings growth.
 What investors need to determine next is if the expected earnings growth, or the lack of it, is already built into the share price.
 By doing so, they will have an idea if the stock is headed into clear blue waters or if swampy waters await.
 Is Paya Holdings fairly valued compared to other companies?
 These 3 valuation measures might help you decide.